tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container that holds properties for the list of computed paths.

-lsp-provisioning-error-infos:

-> A YANG container that holds the list of LSP provisioning error information.
-The
-> TE system populates entries in this list whenever an error is encountered during the LSP provisioning.

 computed-path-error-infos:

 > A YANG container that holds the list of path computation error information.
 The